develop-me/bagajob-API/README.md

 ### Getting Started:

-The Virtual Machine is already configured from ScotchBox, and the Vagrant Box set up to use Laravel's Homestead.
+The Vagrant Box set up to use Laravel's Homestead image.
 To get started:

 1. Clone this repo and `cd` into folder
 1. In your new directory, run `composer install`